Gremlins: Animatronic Gremlin Head

 Introduction

-After adding our first Gremlin puppet to the collection in September 2020, we figured that it was probably the only time we would be able to add a piece from the original movie.
-After all, puppets from the first film are incredibly rare, and there are only a small handful left in the world.
+When we added our first Gremlins puppet to the collection in September 2020, we assumed it would likely be the only opportunity to acquire a piece from the original 1984 film.
+Props from the first movie are incredibly rare, with only a small handful known to still exist today.

-As with many of the remaining Gremlins props, all that’s left is the head and cut cabling.
-Gremlins have a heavy head and a hollow body, which puts pressure on connection points like the neck.
-Over time, these pressure points are the first to break down from wear and tear, in this case leading to an untimely decapitation.
-Many of the restoration techniques that are now common weren't as widely known when these puppets were damaged, and sadly, more often than not, only the puppet heads were kept.
+As is the case with many surviving Gremlins props, only the head and severed cabling remain.
+These puppets were designed with a heavy, fully-articulated head and a much lighter, hollow body, which placed considerable strain on connection points like the neck.
+Over time, these areas were often the first to fail, leading to decapitations.
+Unfortunately, restoration techniques that are common today weren’t widely available when these puppets were first damaged, and as a result, it’s usually just the heads that were saved while the bodies were discarded.

 Gremlin movie prop head